Hexagram 3 · ䷂

 Hunting deer without a guide leads one astray.
 The wise person prefers to desist rather than continue into difficulties.

 Horse and wagon part.
 Strive for union.
-To advance brings good fortune.
-No blame.
+To go brings good fortune.
+Everything acts to further.

 Small Image